nickneos/djneos_website/_pages/about.md

 Hey there!
 I'm Nick (aka DJ Neos), and my passion for music was ignited as a regular club-goer in Melbourne's electrifying late 90s and early 2000s club scene.
 Immersed in the pulsating rhythms of dance music and the raw beats of hip-hop, those early experiences captivated me and stuck with me decades later to shape my current approach to DJing.

 Later in life, I started experimenting with a basic DJ controller as a hobby.
 Spinning tunes at home for myself (and whoever was in the house) and then later for friends' parties ignited a passion.
-I soon realised that nothing beatsthe thrill of creating a musical journey, dropping the perfect track, and seeing the dancefloor explode with joy and energy.
+I soon realised that nothing beats the thrill of creating a musical journey, dropping the perfect track, and seeing the dancefloor explode with joy and energy.
 That adrenaline rush drives me, and it's the energy and passion I bring to every event.

 Over the years, I've honed my skills blending a diverse range of genres: pop, rock, house, edm, disco, rnb, hip hop, and more...across all decades from old-school classics to current hits.
 When I'm spinning those throwbacks especially, I'm transported back to what was big on the dancefloor in my clubbing days, and I love sharing that energy and nostalgia with the crowd.